ENDGAME:

 Let me grasp the clearly the ever-shortening span of days and the magnitude of preparation appropriate to the high calling of eternal salvation.

-clearly, now, the greater part of my life
+God, my God, clearly, now, the greater part of my life is behind me.

-I have stitched my days together to make myself what I have made myself and must accept that: I cannot go back,
+I have stitched my days together to make myself what I have made myself, and I must accept the past and what I have come to:

 However thin the accumulated merits